-Registered social landlords are independent, non-profit-making organisations, which provide homes for people to rent, buy or both.
 Registered social landlords are also known as housing associations and co-operatives.
+They are independent, non-profit-making organisations, which provide homes for people to rent, buy or both.

 Registered social landlords offer a range of accommodation across Glasgow to meet a range of needs, including: